Last Updated on July 27, 2021 by The Noms

 We stayed true to the original Manhattan by adding in a bit of sweet vermouth, which adds a nice complex herbal note and slight hint of bitterness.
 The vermouth pulls out some of the spice notes in the whiskey, which is probably why the folks who originally mixed up the Manhattan paired these two spirits up!

 This whiskey is a very smooth spirit, which makes this Apple Cider Manhattan a smooth sipper, perfect for a cool fall evening by a fire.
-Make sure to check out another cider cocktail, the Apple Cider Sidecar!
+Also, make sure to check out another cider cocktail, the Apple Cider Sidecar!

 Other Manhattan Cocktails